solomonrothman/human-centered-ai/README.md

 *   Research on relevant topics.
 * Translating to other languages.

-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed instructions on how to contribute. *(Note: You'll need to create this file in your GitHub repository.)*
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed instructions on how to contribute.

 ## Version Control